siri404-gh/blog-posts/blog/how-i-organized-my-life.md

 what truly makes life less mundane, monotonous and worth living every second to the fullest.
 This is when I came with my life circle diagram.
 I went back to the drawingboard and did some soul searching and came up with a list of 10-12 categories of life.
 Organising everything around these categories has helped me streamline all the events in my life.
 I then chose what to prioritise and work on.
-Over time, these 12 categories grew to about 16.
+Over time, these 12 categories grew to about 15.
 As of now they are:

-1. Accommodation
-2. Business
-3. Career
-4. Entertainment
-5. Family
-6. Finance
-7. Food
-8. Health
-9. Investments
-10. Learning
-11. Social
-12. Shopping
-13. Tax
-14. Travel
-15. Visa
-16. Work
+Accommodation, Business, Career, Entertainment, Family, Finance, Food, Health, Learning, Social, Shopping, Tax, Travel, Visa, Work

 The whole plan was to act on all these areas.
 I set out goals I wanted to achieve in these areas.
 I then took action.
 Read ahead.

 ## Emails